muriloamendola/n8n-provision-eks-terraform/README.md

 ## Jobs to be done

 - Configure RDS Postgres instance to be used by n8n;
-- Create n8n manifests files to run over Kubernetes;
+- Use AWS KMS to handle secrets;
 - Handle eks logs using CloudWatch;
+- Better arrange the project structure using Terraform modules;